2022 Artist Lineup

 To learn more about these artists, rollover and/or tap on an image.

-RTDG has been producing, teaching and performing in and around the Twin Cities since relocating in 1994.
-Originally from the Pacific Northwest, he has extensive experience as a performer, choreographer, teacher, producer and arts program administrator.
-Ray is the producer of the annual Dances at the Lake Festival.
+RTDG has been producing, teaching, and performing in and around the Twin Cities since relocating from the Pacific Northwest.
+He has extensive experience as a producer, program arts administrator and choreographer.
+Ray is the sole producer and funder of the annual Dances at the Lake Festival.

 Kinetic Evolutions dance company was formed in 2006 under the direction of Sarah LaRose-Holland.
 We are a modern dance company that performs virtuosic and emotionally engaging work.
 Sarah moved from Florida to Minnesota in the mid 90s.
 She has performed with CWDCompany since 1996.
 Sarah presented the Kinetic Kitchen and Kinetic Playground dance series for 10 years.
 She has worked with several independent choreographers and dance companies throughout her career.

-YDE strives to enrich the residents of the Twin Cities and surrounding area by providing an environment of dance training and performance with emphasis on artistic, technical, and creative content.
-Classes include preprofessional training for the serious student and programming for the avocational and young dancer.
-The Ensemble inspires the general public to better understand and appreciate dance in its many forms, to preserve and promote ballet and cultural traditions.
+The mission of Youth Dance Ensemble is to enrich the residents of the south metro area by providing an environment of dance training & performance with emphasis on artistic, technical, & creative content.
+Programming for all learners will stimulate & nurture creative thinking & positive self-image.
+We will inspire to understand & appreciate dance in its many forms, to preserve & promote the art of ballet & related cultural traditions.

 We are Minnesota's premier volunteer Japanese Dance group.
 Our dancers perform at the Festival of Nations, the Lantern Lighting Festival at Como Park, and the Cherry Blossom Festival.